 Jump to:

-🥔 What is Olivier salad?
+What is Russian potato salad?

 ❤️ Why you’ll love this recipe

-📋 Ingredient notes
+Ingredient notes

 A full list of ingredients with measurements are in the recipe card at the bottom of this post.

-🔪 Step by step instructions
+Step by step instructions

 Step 1: Place the potatoes, eggs and 1 tablespoon of salt in a pan and fill with water.
 Bring the pan to a boil and let the potatoes and eggs cook for 7-10 minutes, or until tender.

 Step 2: Place the carrots in a separate small pan and cover them with 2-3 inches of water.
-Bring the water to a boil and let the carrots cook for 3-5 minutes, or until fork tender.
+Bring to a boil and let the carrots cook for 3-5 minutes, or until fork tender.

 Step 4: Once everything has cooled fully, peel and chop the eggs, dice the apples and drain the onions.
-Place the potatoes, eggs, carrots, eggs, apples and onions in a large bowl, then add the mayo and toss.
+Place the potatoes, eggs, carrots, apples and onions in a large bowl, then add the mayo and toss.

 Note: Use a large bowl for this step.
 As you can see, I had to change mixing bowls because the first one was too small.